themosis/documentation/routing.md

 The above code may match requests done to `/about`, `/contact`, `/some-page`, `/parent/child-page`, ...
 URIs.

-> The `page` route without parameters is a generic route and it is best to register it at the bottom of your `routes.php` file.
+> The `page` route without parameters is a generic route, it is best to register it at the bottom of your `routes.php` file.

 ##### Route to a specific page